keegoid/linux-deploy-scripts/README.md

 If these scripts help you to better understand [CentOS][centos], [shell scripting][ss], Linux in general or if they help you to accomplish your own deployment, please do let me know: [@keegoid][twitter]

-The process of turning manual shell commands into [shell scripts][ss] has not only helped me to learn Linux, but also to decide on conventions for consistent and reliable configuration of servers or workstations.
+The process of turning manual shell commands into [shell scripts][ss] has not only helped me to learn about and love Linux, but also to decide on conventions for consistent and reliable configuration of servers or workstations.

 ## Usage